Route Two: Postgraduate Certificate in Tertiary and Higher Education

 Registering for your Studies

-Registering for ALPINE does not in any way register you on to the Pg Cert, this must be done separately through the link below, and the applicant being formally excepted before studies can commence.
+Registering for ALPINE does not in any way register you on to the Pg Cert, this must be done separately through the link below, and the applicant being formally accepted before studies can commence.

 Fees and Funding